Curriculum Course Home

 Course overview.

-G2S1 — Meet the Robots
+Semester 1 — Meet the Robots

 Goal: Students discover what Edison can do using pre-set barcodes.
 No programming required.
 Focus is exploration, play, and first encounter with the engineering loop (try → observe → improve).